-- Because of Prop 64, California law provides that any person age 21 or over can legally possess and use marijuana.
-California also permits medical use of marijuana. - Because of this, immigrants in California may think that using marijuana will not hurt their immigration status.
+- As of March 2017, 28 states1 and the District of Columbia have legalized medical marijuana.
+Eight states2 and the District of Columbia have legalized recreational marijuana for adults. - Immigrants may reasonably think that using marijuana according to these state laws will not hurt their immigration status.
 Unfortunately, that's wrong!!
-It is still a federal offense to possess marijuana, and federal law controls for immigration. - If a non-citizen admits to an immigration official that he or she has ever used marijuana, the person can face very serious immigration problems -- even if the person never was convicted of a crime, just used marijuana at home, and it was legal under state law. - The person can face serious problems if he or she applies for a green card, applies for U.S. citizenship, travels outside the United States, or ICE just questions them on the street. - Some immigration officers are asking noncitizens if they have ever used marijuana- especially in states that have legalized marijuana.
+It is still a federal offense to possess marijuana, and federal law controls for immigration. - If a non-citizen admits to an immigration official that he or she has ever used marijuana, the person can face very serious immigration problems if he or she applies for a green card, applies for U.S. citizenship, travels outside the U.S., or ICE just questions them on the street.
+This is true even if the person never was convicted of a crime, just used marijuana at home, and it was legal under state law. - Some immigration officers are asking noncitizens if they have ever used marijuana- especially in states that have legalized marijuana.